Axinn - The Inside View

 Summer program

-Offers: Undisclosed
+Offers: 31

-Acceptances: Undisclosed
+Acceptances: 7

 Successful candidates are hired directly into their desired practice group in the firm’s summer program, which will run for ten weeks from mid-May to mid-July.
 Summer associates typically get work assignments within their respective groups, but there can be opportunities to work on projects outside of their group as well.
 Work is assigned by the recruitment staff, but attorneys at the firm can also assign tasks directly.

 Summer associates are assigned two mentors and get regular training programs.
 Social events range from virtual smaller team-building events to larger office-wide programs.
-Our summer associates can expect to travel to other offices and have ample opportunities to attend depositions, court hearings and trials.
+The firm’s summer associates can expect to travel to other offices and have ample opportunities to attend depositions, court hearings and trials.
 Summer associates receive offers directly from their chosen practice group, and they tend to stay in that group throughout their career at Axinn.

 Top tips for this stage: